RobertCsordas/moe_attention/README.md

 # Codebase for SwitchHead

-The official repository for our paper "SwitchHead: Accelerating Transformers with Mixture-of-Expert Attention".
+The official repository for our paper "SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention".

 Please note that this repository is a cleaned-up version of the internal research repository we use.
 In case you encounter any problems with it, please don't hesitate to contact me.